bmerry/socit/README.md

 assumptions (`min_discharge_power` and estimates solar PV assuming no cloud).
 It then determines a minimum state of charge that the system should have now to avoid falling below the `minimum_soc` later (if possible).

-## Time synchronisation

-You should ensure that the system running socit has its time zone correctly set and its clock synchronised e.g. with NTP.
-Socit periodically updates the time on the inverter to match that of the host (so the inverter clock will stay in sync even without the official dongle).

 ## License